Thomas Saunders (born 1593): Career

 Saunders fought on the side of Parliament at the Battle of Edgehill as a captain in Arthur Goodwin's troop of horse.
-Sir Thomas retired from the Parliamentary army in January of 1643.
+Sir Thomas retired from the Parliamentary army in January 1643.
 An account of his experience as a captain in the army is held by the National Archives in Kew.

 He once again served as a justice of the peace in 1646. in 1648, he was appointed by Parliament to the committee for the County of Buckinghamshire for the purpose of settling the Militia.

 In 1649, Saunders was appointed and served as High Sheriff of Buckinghamshire.

 Family and personal life

 In 1623, Saunders was knighted by James I at Newmarket.
 Sir Thomas Saunders married Alice Watkins in 1625.
-Through his wife Alice, he was the brother in law of Charles Fleetwood of the Vache, Buckinghamshire.
+Through his wife Alice, he was the brother-in-law of Charles Fleetwood of the Vache, Buckinghamshire.